1961 All-Ireland Senior Camogie Championship

 The 1961 All-Ireland Senior Camogie Championship was the high point of the 1961 season in Camogie.
 The championship was won by Dublin who defeated Tipperary by a ten-point margin in the final.

 Championship

 The practice of giving Dublin a bye into the Leinster final was ended in 1961 and they had to play Wexford in a first round championship match.
-Judy Doyle scored three goals for Dublin on her inter-county debut as Dublin beat Laois by 8-4 to 2-1 to win the Leinster title at Parnell Park.
+Judy Doyle scored three goals for Dublin on her inter-county debut as Dublin beat Laois by 8–4 to 2–1 to win the Leinster title at Parnell Park.
 Judy Doyle scored another three goals for Dublin against Galway in the semi-final and Una O’Connor two.
-Tipperary defeated Cork by 3-0 to 0-1 to win the Munster title at Clonmel with two goals by Kathleen Downes and a third by Kathleen Griffin.
-Antrim missed their full back Moya Forde from the All Ireland semi-final, a factor in Tipperary's morale-boosting win in Casment Park during which Kathleen Downes scored three goals, Tess Moloney two and Terry Cummins the sixth.
+Tipperary defeated Cork by 3–0 to 0–1 to win the Munster title at Clonmel with two goals by Katleen Downes and a third by Katleen Griffin.
+Antrim missed their full back Moya Forde from the All Ireland semi-final, a factor in Tipperary's morale-boosting win in Casement Park during which Katleen Downes scored three goals, Tess Moloney two and Terry Cummins the sixth.